Nexmo/nexmo-developer/_documentation/dispatch/concepts/client-library.md

 In addition to being able to use Messages and Dispatch via the REST APIs, Nexmo also provides client library support.
 Currently client library support is only available for Node.

-During the Developer Preview the Node client library containing support for the Messages and Dispatch API can be installed using:
+During Beta the Node client library containing support for the Messages and Dispatch API can be installed using:

 ```
 $ npm install nexmo@beta